How Darwin got its name

 Charles Darwin

-Sixty-nine years after the first European settlement in Australia, Darwin’s harbour was spotted.
+Fast forward to 1839 when European sailors arrived in Darwin.
+Fifty-one years after the first European settlement in Australia, Darwin’s harbour was spotted.
 After reaching land, the captain and his lieutenant named the port ‘Darwin’ after their former shipmate Charles Darwin.
 The trio had met when Darwin took a five-year voyage around the globe, observing geology around the world.

 Thirty years after Port Darwin was first found and named by Europeans, they sent the first settlement of people to live there.
 The settlement was named Palmerston after the then British Prime Minister Lord Palmerston.
 The first settlement was small, comprising only 135 people.

-Keeping Darwin alive
+Keeping Darwin Alive

 Originally under the control of the South Australian government, Darwin was handed over to the Commonwealth of Australia in 1911.
 The handover also saw its name officially change from Palmerston to Darwin.

 Since its first settlement, Darwin has had a varied history.
-From devastating cyclones and war bombings to a thriving tourism hub and modern city, Darwin has the historical significance and modern flare to appeal to anyone.
-The gateway to some of the Northern Territory’s best environments, a visit to Darwin should be on everyone’s bucket list!
+From devastating cyclones and war bombings to a thriving tourism hub and modern city, Darwin has the historical significance and modern flare to appeal to everyone.

 Related article: What is Darwin Australia known for?